nichoth/level-assoc/readme.markdown

 * `opts.lte` - key to end at, inclusive
 * `opts.start` - key to start at, inclusive (same as `opts.gte`)
 * `opts.end` - key to end at, inclusive
+* `opts.keys` - when false, only return `"value"` contents in results.
+default: true

 ## rec.createStream()